eth-cscs/pyfirecrest/docs/source/tutorial_cli.rst

     # Get the available systems
     firecrest systems

-    # Set the environment variable to specify the machine
+    # Set the environment variable to specify the name of the system
-    export FIRECREST_MACHINE=cluster1
+    export FIRECREST_SYSTEM=cluster1

     # Get the parameters of different microservices of FirecREST
     firecrest parameters